Skip to content

 A transformer knows correlations.
 It knows that "the cat sat on the ___" is likely followed by "mat" because that pattern appears in the training data.
 It does not have a representation of cats, mats, or sitting that exists independent of the token sequence.

 An HLM stores attractors.
-The basin for "cat" is a stable state that the network converges to from many different inputs — text descriptions, 3D scans, audio of a meow.
+A basin is a stable state that the network converges to from related inputs.
 The basin is the concept, and it exists in the energy landscape whether or not a specific input is present.

 This is closer to how world models should work: